gbif/hp-swissnatcoll/en/how-to-publish-data.md

 > ...      ...     ...      ...     ...<br>
 > XXX-234567890     Poa annua L.     2024-10-08     Weber Morgan     ...

-⚠️ Darwin Core headers are not mandatory, but it allows you to benefit from the auto-mapping, or else you will have to do the mapping manually for each field in your import file.
+⚠️ Darwin Core headers are not mandatory in the import file, but it allows you to benefit from the auto-mapping, or else you will have to do the mapping manually for each field in your import file.

 <br>✅ My import file has a **maximum size of 800 Mbyte (= 800 Mo)**.